A Note about Betty Friedan

 At the beginning of Subverted, which is one part confession (Browder once worked for Cosmo magazine until she repented of writing for the sexual revolution and became a Catholic) and one part indictment of the pro-abortion movement, Browder makes a case for what she terms Friedan’s “family feminism.”
 She writes that Friedan “insisted the new women’s movement must be pro-family.”

 Years after Friedan, and others (for she didn’t do it single-handedly), unleashed the second wave of feminism, Friedan criticized the movement she had started for becoming too obsessed with abortion.
 While it is true that Friedan made such statements as “I never believed in feminism or the family or feminism against the family…” (Life so Far) and “I am not for abortion, I am for the choice to have children” (The Second Stage), she explains that this is because she doesn’t like that the “right wing” gets to preempt the positions of being for life or for family.
-Again, Friedan was driven by her own strategic vision—these statements aren’t a sign of any weakening of her pro-abortion stance, but are evidence of Friedan’s strategy to appeal to as broad an audience as possible (in the case of Browder it seems to have worked—remember, Friedan was always interested in having liberal-minded Catholics on board).
+Again, Friedan was driven by her own strategic vision—these statements aren’t a sign of any weakening of her pro-abortion stance, but are evidence of Friedan’s strategy of appealing to as broad an audience as possible.
 She also said in It Changed My Life (hearkening back to the “voluntary motherhood” statements of Elizabeth Cady Stanton):

 Am I saying that women must be liberated from motherhood?
 No, I am saying that motherhood will only be a joyous and responsible human act when women are free to make, with full conscious choice and full human responsibility, the decisions to become mothers.
 Then and only then, will they be able to embrace motherhood without conflict, when they will be able to define themselves not just as somebody’s mother, not just as servants of children, not just as breeding receptacles, but as people for whom motherhood is a freely chosen part of life, freely celebrated while it lasts, but for whom creativity has many more dimensions, as it has for men.
 Then, and only then, will motherhood cease to be a curse and a chain for men, and for children.